chp-legacy/chainpoint-node/README.md

 To be eligible to earn TNT a Node must:

-* register a unique Ethereum address
+* register with a unique Ethereum address
 * maintain a minimum balance of 5000 TNT for that address
 * provide public network services
 * pass all audits and health checks from Tierion Core
-* have enough credits to send hashes from a Node to Core

 Chainpoint Nodes that don't meet these requirements won't be eligible to earn TNT through periodic rewards.